On the occasion of its 30th anniversary in 2010, Executive Producer Jerry Colbert highlights some of the most exciting moments from A Capitol Fourth.

 Over the years, we have been fortunate to work with many world-renowned conductors, including Mstislav Rostropovich, Henry Mancini, Hugh Wolf, James Conlon, Leonard Slatkin, Erich Kunzel and now, Maestro Jack Everly.
 All have met the challenge of combining many different American music styles into a single exuberant production.

-The playing of Tchaikovsky's 1812 Overture, accompanied by live cannons, has become A Capitol Fourth tradition.
+The playing of Tchaikovsky's 1812 Overture, accompanied by live cannons, has become an A Capitol Fourth tradition.
 Timing the cannons with the fireworks and music requires true precision.
 The National Symphony Orchestra music librarian cues the United States Army Presidential Salute Battery to fire the cannons at the perfect moment in the score.
 This is no small feat, considering the complexity of the music and the technical requirements of firing a cannon!

 The performers in front of the cameras are a thrill to watch, but it’s the talent behind the scenes that makes it all come together.
 A dedicated crew of more than 400 people returns year after year to produce this one-of-a-kind live broadcast.
-The includes industry veterans who have worked on such prestigious live programs as the Grammy Awards, Academy Awards, Country Music Awards, Primetime Emmy Awards and the Tony Awards.
+The includes industry veterans who have worked on such prestigious live programs as the Grammy Awards, Academy Awards, Country Music Awards, Primetime Emmy Awards and Tony Awards.

 Twenty different cameras are needed for the broadcast to cover the length and breadth of the National Mall and memorials, including cameras placed in the Washington Monument and across the Potomac River in Virginia to capture the entire city landscape illuminated with fireworks.
 Each year, viewers write in to say how much they enjoy our innovative presentation of this brilliant pyrotechnic display.